 However, done properly, the use of emasculators results in the fewest complications of the three techniques discussed in this bulletin.
 In particular, the risk of infection is very low.
 But, as with all techniques, never castrate a bull in which you can find only one testis

 This technique is the most certain method of castration, but is the method which is associated with most problems, particularly infection and haemorrhage.
-Because of this the Code of Welfare recommends that surgical castration should be undertaken only by a veterinarian.
-This is in contrast to the 1996 survey, which showed that surgical castration was used on 39% of farms, and of the farms which used surgical castration 47% did not use a vet.
-More recent figures are not available, but it is unlikely that the situation has changed dramatically.
+Because of this the Code of Welfare states that surgical castration should be undertaken only by a veterinarian using an anaesthetic.

 There are several different techniques of surgical castration.
 The most commonly recommended one involves slitting the end of the scrotum so that the testes fallout; pulling the testes down, and then, in small calves, pulling and twisting to break the spermatic cord and in larger calves, crushing and cutting the cord with a special emasculator.